Endarzboy/Endarzboy/README.md

 <h3 align="center">A Postdoctoral Researcher at Khalifa University</h3>

 - 🔭 My current research focuses on semi-supervised and self-supervised multi-modal feature learning to enhance diagnostic processes and disease monitoring.
-- 📚 Previously, my PhD research centered on visual representation learning for video analysis, including action recognition and action localization.
+- 📚 Previously, my PhD research centered on visual representation learning for video analysis (action recognition).
-- 👯 I’m looking to collaborate on projects in deep learning for medical imaging and visual representation learning for video analysis.
+- 👯 I’m looking to collaborate on projects in deep learning for medical imaging and representation learning for video analysis.